sularaperera/Bing-News-End-to-End-Microsoft-Azure-Fabric-Data-Engineering-Project-PySpark/README.md

 <img src="https://github.com/sularaperera/Bing-News-End-to-End-Microsoft-Azure-Fabric-Data-Engineering-Project-PySpark/blob/main/Images/data%20activator.png"></img>

 ## Conclusion
-Through the integration of Microsoft Azure technologies, this project demonstrates a comprehensive approach to data engineering and analytics, from ingestion to visualization and automation.
-By leveraging Azure services such as Data Factory, Databricks, Synapse Analytics, and Power BI, organizations can effectively harness the power of their data to drive informed decisions and achieve strategic objectives.
+Through the integration of Microsoft Azure and Fabric technologies, this project demonstrates a comprehensive approach to data engineering and analytics, from ingestion to visualization and automation.
+By leveraging services such as Data Factory, Fabric Notebooks, Synapse Analytics, and Power BI, organizations can effectively harness the power of their data to drive informed decisions and achieve strategic objectives.